Chabilis/Billing-Automation-Pipeline/README.md

 Still adding Stripe webhooks and email notifications this week — follow along!

+Open to full-time remote or high-impact contract roles in backend / fintech / automation.
+Currently fixing and updating my database for this project in this week.
+Hit me up → marloualbion@gmail.com or LinkedIn https://www.linkedin.com/in/marlou-bation-27a529344/

 **PROGRESS**
 11-18-2025 - 5% - OCR test complete